Blog

 Acclimatisation, in particular, is one requirement which is sometimes overlooked, often for reasons of expedience.
 Failure to properly acclimatise tiles can lead to them 'moving' in the post installation period.
 This can lead to the overall look being unsightly as joints between tiles become more pronounced or tiles 'tent' (centre higher than corners) or 'dish' (corners higher than centre).
 The likelihood of this sort of problem occurring increases at times of year when outside and inside ambient temperatures vary most.

 There has often been a perception that carpet tiles have a less comfortable, luxurious, feel underfoot than, say, a broadloom carpet installed over an underlay.
-Whilst this may have been true to a large extent, this factor can now be countered because many carpet tiles are now available with integral cushion backings which provide them with increased comfort, insulation and anti fatigue benefits.
+Whilst this may have once been true to a large extent, many carpet tiles are now available with integral cushion backings which provide them with increased comfort, insulation and anti fatigue benefits.

 Ultimately, the decision is with you and whether you think carpet tiles will work in your space.
 Hopefully, after reading through our honest assessment, you will know but if not, let’s take a look at the key reasons for buying carpet tiles:

-- If time is of the essence and you want your flooring to be installed with minimal disruption or downtime, carpet tiles are a great solution for you.
+• If time is of the essence and you want your flooring to be installed with minimal disruption or downtime

-- If ease of handling, distribution, storage and transportation are a benefit, carpet tiles have definite benefit over broadloom alternatives.
+• If ease of handling, distribution, storage and transportation are of benefit to you

-- If you want a flooring option that is easy to maintain and replace, carpet tiles are for you.
+• If you want a flooring option that is easy to maintain and replace